What is EMDR Therapy?

 During the third phase, the client selects a specific trauma memory or mental picture to target during EMDR therapy treatment.
 The client is asked to choose a statement or a negative connotation that they have about their trauma and emotional distress.
 For example, one negative belief, mantra, or association could be, "It was my fault," or "I'm a bad person."
 After, the client chooses a set of positive beliefs or statements to replace or reframe these negative beliefs and statements, such as, "I don't have control over what happened to me, but I can heal," or "I did the best that I could."
 During phase three, a therapist may ask their client on a scale of 1-7 how much they believe the statement.
 One means that the statement seems false, and seven means it feels entirely true.
 In this way, they identify how much they believe the negative statement.
 During this EMDR assessment, the client may also talk about negative emotions that accompany trauma and their belief systems.

 Additionally, they rate their beliefs using subjective units of disturbance (or SUD) from 0-10.
 Zero means it doesn't disturb them at all, and 10 means it's the worst thing they have ever experienced.
 During this phase, they are working on reprocessing and changing the negative cognition they’re experiencing.
-If they experience a single traumatic event, it may take around three sessions of EMDR practice to make progress.
+If they experience a single traumatic event, it may take around three sessions of EMDR practice with a therapist to make progress.
 However, it can take longer with a complex traumatic situation.

 Phase 4: Desensitization